 Before you donate to a GoFundMe page for a personal tragedy, you should be cautious and be sure that the cause isn't a scam.
 To be safe, only donate to someone you know personally.
 If you do wish to donate to a random personal tragedy, check the link to the person's Facebook account.

 You can check out the person.
 Look for things like friends' condolence comments to be sure the cause is legitimate.
 Check to see if the person has multiple GoFundMe pages for the particular tragedy.
 This could be legitimate as both sides of the family could have separate pages or the person has set up multiple accounts to avoid GoFundMe from taking a larger percentage of what is collected.

 You should investigate before you donate for a business venture.
 Check to see if the GoFundMe page was create in the business' name.
 Also check if there is a Facebook link in the business' name.

 Message people who have "liked" the business Facebook page to investigate validity.
 Another thing to consider when donating to a business venture is are you considered a "donator" or an "investor".

 You should be considered an "investor".
 The requester for donations should be offering you something in return for your donation into their business venture because their goal is to make a profit with their new business.

 16. Time's Up Fund

-One interesting GoFundMe campaign popped up in the news and its turning out to be successful.
+One interesting GoFundMe campaign popped up in the news and it turned out to be successful.
 An Iraqi War veteran with an interest in conspiracy theories started a GoFundMe page to raise money to build the President Trump supported wall at the United States' border with Mexico to prevent illegal immigration.
-Hoping to collect money from Trump supporters, the GoFundMe page is successful.
-To date it has raised $14 million.
-It’s aim is to raise $1 billion.
+Hoping to collect money from Trump supporters, the GoFundMe page was successful.
+It raised $14 million.

 18. Be Careful of Government Assistance